New Evidence on the Effect of Technology on Employment and Skill Demand

 (with Ramin Izadi)

 Abstract: Labor markets are in constant change.
 Which personality traits and skills help workers to deal with a changing environment?
 This paper documents how responses to labor-market shocks vary by individuals’ psychological traits.
-We construct measures of cognitive ability, extraversion, and conscientiousness using standardized personality and cognitive tests administered during military service to approximately 80% of Finnish men born 1962–1979.
+We construct measures of cognitive ability, extraversion, and conscientiousness using standardized personality and cognitive tests administered during military service to 79% of Finnish men born 1962–1979.
 We analyze establishment closures and mass layoffs between 1995–2010 and document heterogeneous responses to the shock.
-Extraversion is the strongest predictor of adaptation: the negative effect of a mass layoff on earnings is about 20% smaller for those with one standard deviation higher scores of extraversion.
+Extraversion is the strongest predictor of adaptation: the negative effect of a mass layoff on earnings is 20% smaller for those with one standard deviation higher scores of extraversion.
 Conscientiousness appears to have no differential impact conditional on other traits.
 Cognitive ability and education predict a significantly smaller initial drop in earnings but have no long-term advantage.
 Our findings appear to be driven directly by smaller dis-employment effects: extraverted and high cognitive-ability individuals find re-employment faster in a similar occupation and industry they worked in before.
 Extraversion’s adaptive value is robust to controlling for pre-shock education, occupation, and industry, which rules out selection into different careers as the driving mechanism.
 Extraverts are slightly more likely to retain employment in their current establishment during a mass layoff event, but the retention effect is not large enough to explain the smaller earnings drop.

 Abstract: This paper analyzes the impact of manufacturing decline on children.
 To do so, it considers local employment structure—characterizing lost manufacturing jobs and left-behind places—high-school dropout rates, and college access in the US over 1990–2010.
 To establish a basis for causal inference, the paper uses variations in trade exposure from China, following its entry to the WTO, as an instrument for manufacturing decline in the US.
 While the literature on job loss has emphasized negative effects on children, the main conclusion of this research is that the rapid US manufacturing decline decreased high-school dropout rates and possibly increased college access.
 The magnitudes of the estimates suggest that for every 3-percentage-point decline in manufacturing as a share of total employment, the high-school dropout rate declined by 1 percentage point.
 The effects are largest in the areas with high racial and socioeconomic segregation and in those with larger African American populations.
 The results are consistent with the idea that the manufacturing decline increased returns and decreased opportunity costs of education, and with sociological accounts linking working-class environment and children’s education.